Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports having plasma partnership programs in place, which are facilitated by the company to build community plantations with a loan system.
-With this system, the farmer is able to get free coaching and training from the company which will help them in managing their plantations independently which can increase the income of smallholders by improving the quality and production of Fresh Fruit Bunches (FFB).
+The company reports that its 'Plasma Partnership Programme' facilitates community plantations through a loan system.
+This system provides the community with coaching and training to help it manage its plantations independently, thereby increasing smallholders' income by improving the quality and production of FFB.

 • P